Particl-Community/academy/in-depth/indepth_part_coin.rst

 Privacy Specifications
 ----------------------

-PART is a modern day :term:`cryptocurrency <Cryptocurrency>` and the logical evolution to Bitcoin.
-It doesn't just allow you to transact person-to-person with anyone else, it also does it in a way that doesn't permanently share all of your financial data with the rest of the world.
+PART is a modern-day :term:`cryptocurrency <Cryptocurrency>` and the logical evolution to Bitcoin.
+It doesn't just allow you to transact person-to-person with anyone else; it also does it in a way that doesn't permanently share all of your financial data with the rest of the world.

-It has an adjustable level of privacy and lets you choose between three different types of transactions (public, blind, and anon), each with their own purpose, cost, and level of anonymity.
+It has an adjustable level of privacy and lets you choose between three different types of transactions (public, blind, and anon), each with its own purpose, cost, and level of anonymity.

 +----------------------------------+---------------------------------------------+
 | **Adjustable Level of Privacy**  | Yes, 3 levels                               |